 Oysters are a good source of zinc, which is a mineral that is essential for skin health.
 Zinc helps promote collagen production, keeping skin healthy and looking young.
 It also helps protect against sun damage and reduces the appearance of wrinkles (15).

 Oysters are low in calories and rich in protein and omega-3 fatty acids, making them a good food for weight loss and management.
 Omega-3 fatty acids in oysters can help burn fat and protein helps keep you feeling full after eating (5) (10).

 May Improve Bone Health And Prevent Osteoporosis

-Oysters are a good source of magnesium, phosphorus, and vitamin D, all of which are minerals that are essential for bone health (6).
+Oysters are a good source of magnesium and phosphorus, which are minerals that are essential for bone health (6).
 Magnesium helps keep bones strong and healthy by regulating calcium levels.
 Phosphorus helps build and maintain bones and teeth.
-Vitamin D is necessary for calcium absorption and bone mineralization.
 All of these minerals work together to help prevent osteoporosis.